 Calnetix Technologies' engineering team is committed to a comprehensive design process that balances magnetic, thermal and structural factors to ensure an optimal design solution.

 To stay the best, Calnetix makes a significant investment in research and development activities every year that far exceeds industry standards.
-Calnetix offers in-house analysis capabilities and a vast array of designs, which include:

 Calnetix offers in-house analysis capabilities and a vast array of designs, which include the following:

 Calnetix Technologies utilizes both closed-form mathematical modeling and finite element method modeling for electromagnetic analysis.
 For motor generator designs, closed form computer models developed at Calnetix, based on permanent magnet synchronous machine theory, provide fast and accurate tradeoff studies of machine parameters, such as number of poles, stator configuration, material selection, machine aspect ratios, etc. Magnetic Bearing design and analysis software is based on a unique proprietary approach taking advantage of both analytical closed-form modeling and finite element analysis working in tandem in order to generate an optimal electromagnetic design and accurately predict its performance parameters.
 The finite element method is utilized in conjunction with the closed form method to provide design optimization and to accurately calculate magnetic flux leakage that is essential for accurate machine performance prediction in both motor generator and magnetic bearing systems.

 Calnetix utilizes Solidworks as a software-based platform for mechanical design.
 Complete systems can be modeled in this 3D design package to ensure optimum mechanical integration of this high-performance technology.
 During the design process, the customer approves interface control drawings to ensure that the designed system meets all mechanical interface requirements.
 Designs are validated in supporting analysis; upon completion, the design is released and fabricated per ISO9001 requirements.